 That said, I do make adjustments from time to time, and it is very clear looking over the list that I am not reading through it precisely in order.
 When library books become available, they generally jump to the top of the queue.

 More recently, I decided that I really ought to squeeze in a few classical texts, like The Golden Ass ✓ and The Satyricon ✓.
 (It does help a bit in deciding to move some book up if it is on the short side.)
-And I have yanked Jane Eyre out of its place and expect to start that at some point in April (rather than 2019 or so at my current rate).
-I decided it was just not silly not to have read this book when it is regarded as one of the key texts of the nineteenth century.
+And I have yanked Jane Eyre ✓ out of its place and expect to start that at some point in April (rather than 2019 or so at my current rate).
+I decided it was just not silly not to have read this book when it is regarded as one of the key texts of nineteenth century English lit.

 I'll get in these moods where I end up dropping everything and reading some particular author.
 I'm feeling close to doing this with Adrienne Rich, but I may stave it off a bit longer.
 (I just learned that she has a Collected Poems published, covering 1950-2012, but I have almost all of her individual collections, and that isn't actually tempting, though I may check it out of the library for the final uncollected poems she wrote between 2010 and 2012.)

 In terms of other whims, I've already moved Updike's Rabbit novels up quite a bit, though not really to the top.
 It looks like at my current rate, I'll probably hit them in early 2019.
 I don't think I'll move them further up, at least not right now.